ValveSoftware/steamlink-sdk/examples/mame4all/readme.txt

 skins/      -> Frontend skins directory snap/       -> Screen snapshots directory sta/        -> Save states directory

-To run MAME simple run the "mame" executable.
-At the command line "./mame".
-This runs the GUI frontend by default.
-To simply run MAME without the GUI enter "./mame {gamerom}" where "{gamerom}" is the game to run.

-It will work in X-Windows or in the Console (which is preferred).

-Pi CONFIGURATION

-I highly recommend overclocking your Raspberry Pi to gain maximum performance as MAME is very CPU intensive and overclocking will make most games run at full speed.
-The Pi 2 does not require overclocking.

-Overclocking is supported by the Raspberry Foundation.

-My overclocking settings which work well, (/boot/config.txt) arm_freq=900 core_freq=300
-sdram_freq=500

-NOTE: Make sure overclocking is actually working by checking "cat /sys/devices/system/cpu/cpu0/cpufreq/scaling_governor" should be "ondemand".
-Later kernels appear to set it to "powersave" by default.
-You will also need to make this permanent after a reboot.

-I'd also recommend a minimum of 64MB for the GPU RAM allocation (gpu_mem=64).

-If your sound is too quiet then do the following to fix that:
-First get the playback device, type "amixer controls" This will show the numid for the playback device, probably 3.
-Now set the volume, type "amixer cset numid=3 90%".
-Then reboot to make it permanent.

-If you're having problems with HDMI audio then it is likely PulseAudio is causing the issues as it has problems with the ALSA drivers.
-To fix this simply remove PulseAudio: sudo apt-get --purge remove pulseaudio sudo apt-get autoremove

-Additionally some TVs have problems with mono sound through HDMI, to fix this try setting the "force_stereo" to "yes" in mame.cfg.

-If you're getting a black screen when running in Console mode with Composite output, try removing/commenting out the "overscan_" parameters from "/boot/config.txt" as follows (using disable_overscan doesn't appear to fix it):
-#overscan_left=16
-#overscan_right=16
-#overscan_top=16
-#overscan_bottom=16

 If the image goes off your TV screen then you can change the border width by setting "display_border" in mame.cfg.